-- Enjoy The Rain: April showers bring May flowers, so create a rainy spread to celebrate the transformation!
+- Enjoy The Rain: April showers bring May flowers, so create a rainy layout to celebrate the transformation!

 Spring is in full bloom with the promise of an upcoming summer.
 May is a sweet time of year that never fails to bring nostalgia since it is typically the month that school lets out for the summer.
 I associate it with the freedom and joy of childhood.

 - Celebrate May Flowers: Pick your favorite flower and make wreaths, boughs, and accents with it in your May bullet journal monthly theme.

 - Celebrate Summer: Highlight your favorite summer themes in this monthly log, like swimming or fishing.